Bonnie Nardi: Work

 Nardi collaborated with Victor Kaptelinin to write Acting with Technology: Activity Theory and Interaction Design (2009) and Activity Theory in HCI: Fundamentals and Reflections (2012).
 These works discuss activity theory and offer a basis for understanding our relationship with technology.

 Interests

 Her interests are in the areas of human-computer interaction, computer supported cooperative work, more specifically in activity theory, computer-mediated communication, and interaction design.
-Nardi has researched CSCW applications and blogging, and has more recently pioneered the study of World of Warcraft in HCI.
+Nardi has researched CSCW applications and blogging, and pioneered the study of World of Warcraft in HCI.
 She has studied the use of technology in offices, hospitals, schools, libraries and laboratories.